Modelling hollow thermoplastic syntactic foams under high-strain compressive loading: Introduction

-In this work, the mechanical performance of elastomeric HTM syntactic foams is investigated, revealing {increased} small-strain stiffness and {reduced} density with increasing filling fraction.
-The syntactic foams are also found to possess strong recoverability to large peak strains.
-Strain energy models are constructed to describe the foam response \cite{ogden1997non}, which are qualitatively well-described by simplified Ogden models \cite{ogden1997non,ogden1972large} at low filling fractions and well-described by advanced Ogden models at large filling fraction \cite{ogden1982elastic,schrodt2005hyperelastic}.
+Our work reveals an {increased} small-strain stiffness and {reduced} density with increasing filling fraction.
+The syntactic foams are also found to possess strong stiffness recoverability (i.e., minimal permanent softening) to large peak strains.
+Strain energy models are constructed to describe the stress-strain and transverse mechanical response \cite{ogden1997non}, which are qualitatively well-described by simplified Ogden models \cite{ogden1997non,ogden1972large} at low filling fractions and by advanced Ogden models at large filling fraction \cite{ogden1982elastic,schrodt2005hyperelastic}.
 When modelling HTM syntactic foams, a significant challenge lies in finding strain energy ansatzes that capture both the axial stress-strain and transverse strain response of the syntactic foam, requiring an appropriate compressibility condition $f(J)$ in the strain energy \cite{ogden1997non,schrodt2005hyperelastic}.
+We find that outside the dilute regime (i.e., $\phi>10\%$) the compressibility condition must be suitably general for HTM syntactic foams.

+We close this work by briefly exploring the thermal characteristics of these foams, and find that the presence of HTMs does not significantly modify the thermal properties of the polyurethane matrix.
+These thermal results contrast those for HGM syntactic foams in epoxy \cite{lin2009thermoanalytical}, but is similar to HGM syntactic foams in polystyrene and PMMA where the impact is also minimal \cite{li2008self,ozkutlu2018effects}.
+This finding motivates the use of HTMs as a lightweight substitute (filler) for polyurethane in thermal applications, which when coupled with their enhanced mechanical performance, demonstrates the highly multipurpose nature of HTM syntactic foams.